ramapriyan912001/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Type in the full name of contacts to add.
 * Duplicate members in a group/user input will not be added.
-* Group list will not be displayed after the command succeeded.

 Examples:
 * `groupaddcontact gn/Bali n/Irfan Ibrahim` to add Irfan Ibrahim into the Bali travel group.